 - The average age of users on Twitch is 21 years old, with 55% of users aging between 18 and 34 with the other 45% comprising 13 to 17-year-olds and people 35+.

-But don’t let the age average scare you, even if you are not a millennial or centennial, you will find your place on Twitch too.
-So now that you may be pretty much convinced about stepping into the Twitch world, let’s start with the basics: creating an account.
+But don’t let the age average scare you—even if you are not a millennial or centennial, you will find your place on Twitch too.
+So now that you may be pretty much convinced about stepping into the Twitch world, let’s start with the basics: streaming on Twitch begins with creating an account.

 When creating the account, you will also have to decide on a username and display name, as well as uploading a profile picture and adding a mini bio, among other things.